Harvard Language Revealed

 HCL - The Harvard College Library, comprising the following libraries: Cabot Science, Fine Arts, Harvard

 Yenching, Hilles, Houghton, Kummel, Lamont, Littauer, Loeb Music, Tozzer, and Widener.

 HD - The Harvard Depository, located in Southborough, Massachusetts.
-HD.
 HD is an off-site storage facility for books and is used to manage the vast collections of the University Libraries.